In the portraits of musicians the artist constructs visual characterization

 Boris Chetkov - Portraitist, Dr. Alexander Borovsky, Pushkin Group, Ltd. 2008, Page 37, Plate 14

-During the post-war period, at a time when the Russian avant-garde was demonized in the Soviet Union as formalist and bourgeois, Chetkov resurrected many of their techniques.
+During the postwar period, at a time when the Russian avant-garde was demonized in the Soviet Union as formalist and bourgeois, Chetkov resurrected many of their techniques.
 His works share the deliberate ‘unsophistication’ of Primitivist or folk art, the abstraction and spirituality of Kandinsky and the romantic whimsical view of peasant life as pioneered by Chagall.